eebs/Tours/README.md

 Two headers are required, Authorization and Date.

-Date must be formatted according to RFC 822 (updated by RFC 1123).
+* Date must be formatted according to RFC 822 (updated by RFC 1123).
   An example date is as follows: Sat, 22 Oct 2011 04:50:43 +0000

-Authorization must be formatted as shown below:

-PublicKey:PrivateString

-where PrivateString = base64_encode(sha1(PrivateKey + "\n" + Date)) and Date is formatted the same way as the header.
+* Authorization must be formatted as follows: PublicKey:PrivateString where PrivateString = base64_encode(sha1(PrivateKey + "\n" + Date)) and Date is formatted the same way as the header.

 Note that when sending requests, the client must make sure its time is correct.
 When the server received a request, it checks to make sure the time sent via the Date header is within 180 seconds of the current GMT time.